INFURA/go-ipfs-datadog-plugin/README.md

 - otel-metrics

 Like Kubo's `OpenTelemetry`-based tracing, `OpenTelemetry` metrics are configured via environment variables.
-A Sample `.envrc` file is provided.
+A Sample `.envrc-sample` file is provided.
 Make a copy named `.envrc` and follow the instructions to configure the plugin.
 For other execution environments, these environment variables should be provided via the particular systems environment mechanism (e.g. through a Kubernetes `ConfigMap`.)

 ## Integration testing